Developing strategic plans for membership growth ...

 After completing membership assessments from chapter 1 and creating a vision for the future of your club in chapter 2, the next step is to develop strategies for addressing the most critical elements identified in your assessment.
 For many, it will be attracting new members to the club.
-Draw on your club’s strengths and recognize the challenges you identified through the diversity and classification assessments as you think about recruitment strategies.
+Draw on your club’s strengths and recognise the challenges you identified through the diversity and classification assessments as you think about recruitment strategies.

 Who are your prospective members?